Taxation of foreign nationals by the United States—2022 has been saved

 A foreign national may be subject to one of two drastically different systems of taxation by the United States depending on whether he/she is classified as a resident or a nonresident alien of the United States.
 The determination of residency status is critical.

 As a rule, classification as a nonresident foreign national may provide distinct tax advantages, but, in individual cases, the advantages of resident versus nonresident status may vary from year to year.
-Therefore, it is important for foreign nationals coming to the United States to annually review the options available to minimize their tax liability in the United States as well as in their home countries.
+Therefore, it is important for foreign nationals coming to the United States to annually review their tax liability in the United States as well as in their home countries.
 Taxation of foreign nationals by the United States provides a basic overview of US taxes and how they affect foreign nationals.

 The rules defining residency for US income tax purposes are very specific, with only limited exceptions once the objective criteria or mechanical tests are met.
 Individuals classified as resident aliens are taxed on their worldwide income derived from any source.
 Tax rates are graduated and income is determined in the same manner as for US citizens.
 Various elections may be available in the first year of residency to reduce the US tax liability.

 Nonresident aliens are normally taxed only on income derived from US sources.
 US-source income that is considered “effectively connected” with a US trade or business, such as salary and other forms of compensation, is taxed at graduated rates.